-Fayetteville State University is dedicated to the transmission and advancement of knowledge and understanding.
+Fayetteville State University (University) is dedicated to the transmission and advancement of knowledge and understanding.
 Academic freedom is essential to the achievement of these purposes.
-This institution, therefore, supports and encourages freedom of inquiry for faculty members and students, to the end that they may responsibly pursue these goals through teaching, learning, research, discussion, and publication, free from internal or external restraints that would unreasonably restrict their academic endeavors.
+The University, therefore, supports and encourages freedom of inquiry for faculty members and students, to the end that they may responsibly pursue these goals through teaching, learning, research, discussion, and publication, free from internal or external restraints that would unreasonably restrict their academic endeavors.

-Fayetteville State University shall protect faculty and students in their responsible exercise of the freedom to teach, to learn, and otherwise to seek and speak the truth.
-Faculty and students of this institution shall share in the responsibility for maintaining an environment in which academic freedom flourishes and in which the rights of each member of the academic community are respected.
+The University shall protect faculty and students in their responsible exercise of the freedom to teach, to learn, and otherwise to seek and speak the truth.
+Faculty and students of the University shall share the responsibility for maintaining an environment in which academic freedom flourishes and in which the rights of each member of the academic community are respected.